compasjs/compas/docs/generators/build-structure/types-and-validators.md

 ### Extend

-It could happen that you want to add extra properties on an `T.objct()` that is provided by a library.
+It could happen that you want to add extra properties on an `T.object()` that is provided by a library.
 A use case is when using Compas' store package to save files.
 It provides a typed `fileMeta` type which you can extend to add extra properties.